Holiday Food Traps

 Naughty: Turkey Skin

 The skin of turkey and chicken is loaded with saturated fat.
-Per gram, all fats are higher in calories than protein or carbs, and they contribute to high cholesterol.
+Per gram, all fats are higher in calories than protein or carbs, and bad fats raise cholesterol.
 Dark meat has more fat per bite than white meat.

 Nice: Replace butter with low-sodium chicken broth, and skip pork sausage in favor of a low-fat chicken, oyster, or fruit alternative.
 Or try making wild rice stuffing instead.